 Even though the same nucleophilic reagent is used in the synthesis, the reaction mechanism is different.
 The movement of electrons changes depending on whether an acyl group is present or not.

 Stability (Leaving Capacity) Varies with the Shape of the Carbonyl Compound

 What is important when learning about carboxylic acid derivatives?
 There is an order of reactivity in carboxylic acid derivatives.
 Learning this order is the most important thing for carboxylic acid derivatives.

 The reactivity of carboxylic acid derivatives is in the following order.

 -The order of reactivity

-Why does the order of reactivity (or stability) differ like this?
+Why is the order of reactivity (or stability) different?
 One reason for this is the resonance structure.
-For example, in the case of acyl chloride, the chlorine atoms are weak in their ability to form double bonds.
+For example, in the case of acyl chloride, the chlorine atom has a weak ability to form a double bond.
 Therefore, the contribution of the resonance structure is weak.

-With an amide, on the other hand, the nitrogen atoms can create a double bond by pushing out electrons.
+On the other hand, in an amide, the nitrogen atom can make a double bond by pushing out electrons.
 The contribution of the resonance structure is significant, and the delocalization of electrons makes the molecule stable.

 Due to these differences, the reactivity and stability of the carboxylic acid derivative differ.

 Why is it important to understand the stability of these compounds?
 It is because we can understand what products will be produced when the compounds are reacted.